sudoyashi/Joshis-Garage/_posts/2023-01-25-makeyourowndecal.markdown

 image:
 ---

-This is going to be my first SCCA autocross event so I'm doing everything I can to be prepared for my first day.
-This post will look at the car identification rules and how I made mine for about $20 in materials.
+Everyone's car running in an SCCA event needs to have a race number and class identifier.
+But what if you don't know where to get one?
+This is a DIY guide to making your own car decals.

 ## SCCA Car Numbers and Decals

+The main idea is that your car should be easy to identify from across the lot.
+It is a lot easier to identify cars with high-contrast numbers and letters.
+Using small decals, weak contrast, or an embellished design will make it harder to read.
+Be proud of driving and show off your number, that's the rule!
+Here is an excerpt from the 2022 Solo rulebook on vehicle identification.

-> Reference Section 3.7 Vehicle Identification from 2022 SCA National Solo Rules
+### Reference Section 3.7 Vehicle Identification from 2022 SCA National Solo Rules

+>
 > A. All vehicles must display numbers and class letters on both sides, which must be readable by Timing & Scoring, Course, and Grid workers at all times.
 >
 > B. Only one set of numbers and class letters may be visible while the vehicle is running.